cepthomas/MidiStyleExplorer/README.md

-# MidiStyleExplorer
+# Midi Style Explorer
-A windows tool for playing audio and midi file clips.
-This is intended to be used for auditioning parts for use in compositions created in a real DAW.
-To that end, and because the windows multimedia timer has inadequate accuracy for midi notes, resolution is limited to 32nd notes.
+A windows tool for opening, playing, and manipulating midi and Yamaha style files.

 # Usage
-- If midi file type is one, all tracks are combined.
-Because.
-- Opens Yamaha style (.sty) files and plays the individual sections.
+- Opens style files and plays the individual sections.
+- Export style files as their component parts.
-- Export current selection to a new midi file.
+- Export current selection(s) to a new midi file.
 Useful for snipping style patterns.
 - Click on the settings icon to edit your options.
 - Some midi files with single instruments are sloppy with channel numbers so there are a couple of options for simple remapping.
 - In the log view: C for clear, W for word wrap toggle.

 # Notes
-- Since midi files and NAudio use 1-based channel numbers, so does this application with the exception where it is used as an array index.
+- Since midi files and NAudio use 1-based channel numbers, so does this application, except when used as an array index.
+- Because the windows multimedia timer has inadequate accuracy for midi notes, resolution is limited to 32nd notes.
+- If midi file type is `1`, all tracks are combined.
+Because.
+- Tons of styles and info at https://psrtutorial.com/.

 # Third Party
 This application uses these FOSS components: